Certified Primary Stroke Center

 Neurointerventional Suite for diagnosis and treatment

 Our neurointerventional suite offers biplane angiography, an advanced, minimally invasive technology used to diagnose and treat stroke and other neurological conditions.
-TMC is the first hospital in the Texoma area to provide this service.
+TMC is the first hospital in the Denison, TX area to provide this service.

 Patient story: Lisa Walker